anujagrawal699/vincent-van-gogh/README.md

 ## Design Philosophy

-_ly combines the practical need for _ planning with the inspiration of Van Gogh's artistry.
+Weekendly combines the practical need for weekend planning with the inspiration of Van Gogh's artistry.
 Just as Van Gogh painted ordinary subjects with extraordinary beauty, this app transforms mundane scheduling into something delightful and inspiring.

 The interface adapts to your chosen theme, creating an immersive experience where planning feels less like a chore and more like creating a masterpiece.

 ---

-*Made with ❤️ for Atlan & thoughtful _ planning*
+*Made with ❤️ for Atlan & thoughtful weekend planning*